If you are fond of outdoor activities such as hunting, hiking, bird watching, long-range shooting, binoculars will come in handy for you.

 Pros:

-• The binoculars are covered by a one-month money-back guarantee and lifetime warranty for the lenses;
+• The binoculars are covered by a one-month money-back guarantee and a lifetime warranty for the lenses

-• Complete set: a smartphone adapter and ¼” tripod socket on the front of the hinge, a black shoulder strap, replaceable rubber lens caps, adjustable carrying bag, microfiber protective pocket, microfiber cleaning cloth.
+• Complete set: a smartphone adapter and ¼” tripod socket on the front of the hinge, a black shoulder strap, replaceable rubber lens caps, an adjustable carrying bag, a microfiber protective pocket, and a microfiber cleaning cloth

 Cons: